vyca2017/content/content/reference/simple-api/queries/generated-queries.md

     - cahzai2eur
 ---

-# Generated Queries in the Simple API
+# Queries in the Simple API

 A *query* enables you to declare data requirements in your app by supplying multiple [fields](!alias-teizeit5se).
 All queries are automatically generated.
 To explore them, use the [playground](!alias-uh8shohxie#playground) inside your project.